alysiawon/Kickstarter-Analysis/README.md

 ## Overview of Project

 ### Purpose
-An analysis of how different category kickstarter results fared in relation to their launch dates and funding goals, specifically theater and play campaigns.
+The purpose of this analysis is to determine how different category campaigns fared in relation to their launch dates and funding goals.
+This analysis will provide insight on what different variables lead to succesful and failing kickstarter campaigns. [a relative link]("Kickstarter_Challenge.xlsx")

 ## Analysis and Challenges

+Data preparation include sorting, filtering and formating the Kickstarter dataset helped to convert the data into a readable and easy to use format.
+Insight are generated on the Kickstarter Analysis spreadsheet.

 ### Analysis of Outcomes Based on Launch Date

+In the first analysis, we are comparing the monthly launch dates of theatre kickstarter campaigns.
 By utilizing the Pivot Table and graphing functions, I was able to visualize campaign outcomes (successful, failed, and canceled) based on launch dates.

-In this specific analysis, we are comparing the monthly outcomes of theater campaigns.

 <img src="Resources/Theater_Outcomes_vs_Launch.png" width="500">

 ### Analysis of Outcomes Based on Goals

+In the second analysis, we are comaping the outcome of play campaigns based on its goal.
 With Excel functions, I created a table and graph to showcase the number and percentage of campaign outcomes based on goal dollar amount ranges.

-In this analysis, we are comparing the outcome of play campaigns.

 <img src="Resources/Outcomes_vs_Goals.png" width="500">